-Porsche produced the 968 Turbo S in a limited number - was it limited by the marketing management at Porsche who recognised the 968 Turbo S as a threat to the performance figures of the flagship 911?
+Porsche produced the 968 Turbo S in a limited number - was it limited by the management at Porsche who recognised the '68 Turbo as a threat to the performance figures of the flagship 911?
 Or was it the weakness of the multi-valve head coupled to the high boost of the turbo which halted this model in its infancy - Debate..?
-Here was the ultimate 968, the ultimate well balanced Porsche, with an abundance of power to challenge the big guns from other manufacturers.
-Did Porsche hold back its wunderkind to protect the image of its 911 brother?
+Here was the ultimate 968, a well balanced Porsche, with an abundance of power to challenge the big guns from other manufacturers.

 Most 968s are not covering a great annual mileage these days and the service interval for the engine belts can be misinterpreted by owners.
 Braunton suggest belt replacement every four years regardless of mileage.
 Dave mentions: "We have taken cambelts and balance belts from cars which have covered maybe only 5000 miles over 5 years, to find the belts show minor splits in the rubber."

 The belts are also at risk when a vehicle is infrequently used - the belts being wrapped around the rollers & water pump for months at a time - the belt seems to mould itself to the shape of the rollers.
 Changing the belts every four years is key to preserving the engine - it is an interference engine - i.e. the valves will interfere with the top of the pistons if the engine timing is lost due to belt failure.